The Unified Application Runtime for Java

 Every Java microservice carries a heavy coat of infrastructure: web servers, serialization, DI containers, service discovery, config management, metrics, retry logic, circuit breakers.

 Your pom.xml doesn't distinguish business dependencies from infrastructure dependencies.
 They compile together, deploy together, and break together.
-A security patch in Netty requires rebuilding every service that embeds a web server — which is all of them.
+A security patch in a web server library requires rebuilding every service.

-Spring's DI fights with Kubernetes service mesh for routing control.
-Your cloud SDK's retry logic conflicts with Resilience4j.
-Every layer claims authority over the same cross-cutting concerns, and the conflicts surface as bugs in production — not during development.
+DI frameworks fight with service meshes for routing control.
+Cloud SDK retry logic conflicts with application-level resilience libraries.
+The conflicts surface as bugs in production — not during development.

 Separate the layers.
 Let the runtime manage infrastructure — resource provisioning, scaling, transport, discovery, retries, circuit breakers, configuration, observability, security.
 None of these are application concerns.